 - right to request information

-- engaged by a company under an award, enterprise agreement, agreement-based transitional instruments (which are agreements in force before the commencement of the Fair Work Act 2009) or a contract of employment
+- engaged by a company under an award, enterprise agreement, agreement-based transitional instruments (i.e. agreements that were in force before the commencement of the Fair Work Act 2009) or a contract of employment

 - paid a salary, wages or commission.

-If you are an employee who is owed money for unpaid wages, superannuation, annual leave, sick leave, long service leave, retrenchment pay or other benefits, you are a creditor of the company.
-You may be entitled to some or all of what you are owed in priority to the company’s other creditors.
+If you are an employee owed money for unpaid wages, superannuation, annual leave, sick leave, long service leave, retrenchment pay or other benefits, you are a creditor of the company.
+You may be entitled to some or all of what you are owed before other company creditors (this is known as 'priority').

-Voluntary administration is designed to resolve a company’s future direction quickly.
-An independent and suitably qualified person (the voluntary administrator) takes full control of the company to try to work out a way to save either the company or its business.
+Voluntary administration is designed to resolve a company’s future.
+An independent registered liquidator (the voluntary administrator) takes full control of the company.
+This allows the director or a third party – usually in consultation with the voluntary administrator – time to find a way to save the company or its business, if possible.

-If it isn’t possible to save the company or its business, the aim is to administer the affairs of the company in a way that results in a better return to creditors than they would have received if the company had instead been placed straight into liquidation.
-A mechanism for achieving these aims is a deed of company arrangement.
+If it is not possible to come up with a plan to save the company or its business, the voluntary administrator aims to administer the company’s affairs to obtain a better return (payment) to creditors than if the company had been immediately wound up (closed down).
+A mechanism for achieving these aims is a deed of company arrangement (DOCA).

-A voluntary administrator is usually appointed by a company’s directors, after they decide that the company is insolvent or likely to become insolvent.
-Less commonly, a voluntary administrator may be appointed by a liquidator, provisional liquidator, or a secured creditor.
+A company’s director(s) usually appoint/s a voluntary administrator after they determine the company is insolvent or likely to become insolvent.
+Less commonly, a liquidator, provisional liquidator or secured creditor may appoint a voluntary administrator.

-A secured creditor is someone who holds a security interest, such as a mortgage, in some or all of the company assets, to secure a debt owed by the company.
+A secured creditor is someone who holds a security interest, such as a mortgage, in some or all the company assets to secure a debt owed by the company.
 Lenders usually require a security interest in company assets when they provide a loan.

-A company in voluntary administration may also be in receivership: see Information Sheet 55 Receivership: A guide for employees (INFO 55).
+A company in voluntary administration may also be in receivership.
+For more information, see INFO 54.

-After taking control of the company, the voluntary administrator investigates and reports to creditors on the company’s business, property, affairs and financial circumstances, and on the three options available to creditors (including employees).
-These are:
+After taking control of the company, the voluntary administrator investigates and reports to creditors about the company’s business, property, affairs and financial circumstances.
+They also report on the three options available to creditors (including employees):

 - end the voluntary administration and return the company to the directors’ control

-- approve a deed of company arrangement through which the company will pay all or part of its debts and then be free of those debts
+- approve a DOCA through which the company will pay all or part of its debts and then be free of those debts

 - wind up the company and appoint a liquidator.

-The voluntary administrator must give an opinion on each option and recommend which option is in the best interests of creditors.
+The voluntary administrator must give an opinion on each option, including an opinion on any DOCA proposal, and recommend which option is in the best interests of creditors.

-A creditors’ meeting is usually held about five weeks after the company goes into voluntary administration to decide on the best option.
-In complex administrations, the meeting may be held later if the court consents.
+A creditors’ meeting is held about five weeks after the company goes into voluntary administration to decide the company’s future.
+In complex administrations, the meeting may be held later if the court orders.

 Employees are entitled to vote at creditors’ meetings.
-You should lodge details of your claim with the voluntary administrator before the meeting to enable you to vote.
+You should lodge details of your claim with the voluntary administrator before the meeting to allow you to vote.

-Another responsibility of the voluntary administrator is to report to ASIC on possible offences by people involved with the company.
+The voluntary administrator is also responsible for reporting to ASIC possible offences committed by people involved with the company.

 Although the voluntary administrator may be appointed by the directors, they must act fairly and impartially.

-If the voluntary administrator continues to trade the business, they must pay out of the assets available to them ongoing wages for services provided after the date of their appointment.
+If the voluntary administrator continues to trade the business, they must pay ongoing employees for services provided after the date of their appointment out of the assets available to them.
 These payments are treated as an expense of the voluntary administration.

-How and when these employee entitlements are paid depends on the option passed at the creditors’ meeting (i.e. company returned to directors, a deed of company arrangement, or liquidation).
+How and when these employee entitlements are paid depends on the option passed at the creditors’ meeting (i.e. company returned to directors, a DOCA or liquidation).

-If creditors approve a deed of company arrangement, the priority in which outstanding employee entitlements are paid depends on the terms of the deed.
-Sometimes the deed proposal is for these entitlements to be paid in the same priority as in a liquidation.
-Other times, a different priority is proposed.
+If creditors approve a DOCA, the order (priority) in which outstanding employee entitlements are paid depends on the terms of the DOCA.
+Sometimes the DOCA proposal is for these entitlements to be paid in the same order as in a liquidation.
+Other times, a different order is proposed.

-A deed of company arrangement must ensure that employees’ entitlements have the same priority as in a liquidation unless the eligible employees agree by a majority in both number and value to vary this priority.
+A DOCA must ensure that employees’ entitlements have the same order as in a liquidation, as provided by law, unless the eligible employees agree by a majority in both number and value to vary this order.

-This means that unless a variation to priority is agreed to, in a deed of company arrangement employees have the right, if there are funds left over after payment of the fees and expenses of the voluntary administrator and deed administrator, to be paid their outstanding entitlements in priority to other unsecured creditors.
+This means that, in a DOCA, unless a variation to the order of payment is agreed, employees have the right – if there are funds left over after payment of the fees and expenses of the voluntary administrator and deed administrator – to have their outstanding entitlements paid before other unsecured creditors are paid.

-Priority employee entitlements are grouped into classes and paid in the following order:
+Priority employee entitlements are grouped into categories (or classes) and paid in the following order: